-The two-year $35.6 million Peru Threshold Program, signed June 9, 2008, seeks to increase immunization rates of rural children against diseases such as measles, diphtheria, pertussis and tetanus in eight targeted regions and assist Peru’s Ministry of Health in strengthening information and vaccination management systems.
-The program will also help Peru combat corruption by working with the judicial branch, law enforcement, the ombudsman and controller’s offices and civil society organizations to improve internal controls, as well as analyze and simplify administrative processes to reduce opportunities for corruption.
+The two-year $35.6 million Peru Threshold Program, signed June 9, 2008, sought to increase immunization rates of children in rural areas against diseases, including measles, diphtheria, pertussis and tetanus, in eight targeted regions.
+The program also sought to assist Peru’s Ministry of Health in strengthening information and vaccination management systems.
+The program will help Peru combat corruption by working with the judicial branch, law enforcement, the ombudsman and controller’s offices and civil society organizations to improve internal controls and simplify administrative processes to reduce opportunities for corruption.

-- Improving internal controls within the police force and transparency of police procedures;
+- Improved internal controls within the police force and transparency of police procedures;

-- Analyzing and simplifying administrative processes to reduce opportunities for corruption in citizen/• government interactions;
+- Analyzed and simplified administrative processes to reduce opportunities for corruption in citizen-government interactions;

-- Increasing the public’s awareness about corruption and the government’s anti-corruption efforts; and
+- Increased the public’s awareness about corruption and the government’s anti-corruption efforts; and

-- Increasing the capacity of citizens to use public information to effectively assess and monitor the government’s transparency and accountability.
+- Increased the capacity of citizens to use public information to effectively assess and monitor the government’s transparency and accountability.

-- Improving immunization coverage for measles and diphtheria, pertussis, and tetanus (DPT3) in eight targeted regions;
+- Improved immunization coverage for measles and diphtheria, pertussis, and tetanus (DPT3) in eight targeted regions;

-- Strengthening immunization management and logistics systems; and
+- Strengthened immunization management and logistics systems; and

-- Strengthening the information system within the Ministry of Health
+- Strengthened the information system within the Ministry of Health